kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 }
 ```

-Predicates only evaluate the workload based on its current state, and should not have any side effects, like fetching
+Predicates only evaluate the workload based on its current state and must not have any side effects, such as fetching a
-resource from API.
+resource from the API.
-Any static information required for the evaluation should be passed to the predicate via its constructor **before**
+Any static information required for the evaluation must be passed to the predicate via its constructor **before**
 triggering workload evaluation.

 Request-scoped values that are only known at evaluation time — such as the reference clock used to test a maintenance